binary-person/rammerhead/README.md

 ## Effectiveness of proxy

 This proxy supports proxying
-- basically anything except google logins
+- basically everything except google logins

 ## Features of proxy